PhD, Applied Development Science, University of Virginia, 2011

 Terri Sabol is a developmental psychologist who conducts research at the intersection of child development and social policy with the broad goal of reducing disparities and maximizing the potential of young children living in economic hardship.
 In particular, she has initiated three lines of research that focus on ways to optimize investment in early childhood education.
 First, she studies how young children’s lives unfold over time to discover new ways that early childhood education can enhance child development.
 Second, she examines micro-level classroom processes to improve the quality of early childhood education.
 Third, she explores family-centered approaches and how to support both parents and children together in early childhood education programs.

 Sabol has published in a wide range of journals from multiple disciplines, including Science, Child Development, Journal of Policy Analysis and Management, Developmental Psychology, and Journal for Research on Education Effectiveness.
 Her work has been supported by the National Institutes for Health, Institute for Education Sciences (IES), Administration of Children and Families, as well as the McCormick Foundation and the Foundation for Child Development.
-She is currently an AERA-SRCD Early Career Fellow in Early Childhood Education and Development and serves as the director of the Development, Early Education, and Policy (DEEP) lab.
+She received the AERA-SRCD Early Career Fellow in Early Childhood Education and was awarded the Association for Psychological Science (APS) Rising Star award.
+She currently serves as the director of the Development, Early Education, and Policy (DEEP) lab.

 Characterizing Impact Variation of Early Childhood Education Interventions.
 In this IES-funded project, Sabol and her colleagues, including IPR education researcher and statistician Larry Hedges, are building the early childhood education evidence base.
 The researchers identify the conditions that contribute to the effectiveness of professional development programs for early childhood classroom quality and child learning outcomes.
 Using cutting-edge statistical approaches, they explore whether variation in the programs’ effects is predicted by characteristics within school walls, such as the composition of students; teacher qualifications and psychological characteristics; and center structural characteristics, such as enrollment size, as well as out of school walls (gentrification, green space, businesses, resources, and disorder).